 Pattern Baldness (Androgenetic Alopecia)

 The body’s immune system mistakes healthy hair follicles as foreign and attacks them.
-Then, small bald patches appear on the scalp.
-This condition can go into remission for months or years.
-Since the hair follicle remains alive, the hair may grow back.
-The exact cause is still being debated, but stress is a factor. more
+Then bald patches appear on the scalp.
+Since the hair follicle remains alive, the hair may grow back. more

-Trichotillomania involves repetitive, compulsive urges to pull out the hair, usually from the head, but also the eyebrows and eyelids.
-The hair will grow back once the behavior has stopped, unless it has been present for so many years that the follicles are destroyed.
+Involves repetitive, compulsive urges to pull out the hair, usually from the head, but also the eyebrows and eyelids.

 This common cause of temporary hair loss usually occurs after some shock to the body.
-For example, post-partum, after surgery, illness or extreme life stress.
-People of all age groups and both sexes can be affected, but longstanding telogen effluvium most often occurs in healthy women 30–60 years of age. more`
+For example, post-partum, after surgery, COVID related, illness or extreme life stress. more